 - Act three: Solution (a final confrontation and then, resolution)

-Openings and endings
+Openings and endings:

 introducing the protagonist, setting the style and pace, introduce the theme of the story, resolving external conflict, resolving internal conflict.